circleci/circleci-docs/jekyll/_cci2/insights.md

 6. Save the resulting URL.

 #### 4. Add environment variables.
-For each of the URLs produce in the previous step, create the corrisponding environment variable.
+For each of the URLs produce in the previous step, create the corresponding environment variable.

 Env vars:
 - `JOB_HTTP_SOURCE`